Skip to main content

 Copyright

-Permission to publish material from the Lowry Nelson writings and papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Lowry Nelson writings and papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

 During his tenure at the University of Minnesota, Nelson began to develop an international reputation as a rural sociologist.
-In 1944 he did a study for the State Department on rural life in the Caribbean.
-In 1945 he received a Fullbright to study rural life in Italy.
-Dr. Nelson continued his international work taking an interest in different aspects of Canadian rural life.
+In 1944, he did a study for the State Department on rural life in the Caribbean.
+In 1945, he received a Fulbright to study rural life in Italy.
+Dr. Nelson continued his international work, taking an interest in different aspects of Canadian rural life.

 Extent